 In another embodiment, the system utilizes context – including from biosignals and other sensor input - to provide input to the prompt composer.
 This embodiment is useful for driving agency outputs that are indicative of user body language for example.
 In one use case, a user is engaged in dialog with another person.
 As the other person talks, the audio is converted into tokens using the context tokenizer and the user’s physiological and cognitive response is estimated from biosensor data.
-These two tokenized streams drive the language model to generate agency that expresses the user’s innate response to the speaker.

-For example, ‘nodding head and listening with interest’ could be an output from the language model, which could then be used to drive some robotic system or simply an emoji response that is rendered back to the speaker.
+These two tokenized streams drive the language model to generate agency that expresses the user’s likely responses to the speaker.
+The user can then select appropriate responses and have them communicated to the dialog counterparty.
+In this embodiment, no user prompt is required to drive predictions.
+In another embodiment, ‘nodding head and listening with interest’ could be an output from the language model, which could then be used to drive some robotic system or simply an emoji response that is rendered back to the speaker.
 In another embodiment, a user’s physical state could be used to prioritize utterances that would address their immediate needs or activities, such as requesting assistance or exposing health monitor information to the user when exercise activities are detected.

 Biosignals are used to infer the tone or style of the model output

 In another embodiment, the biosignals tokenizer utilizes biosignals information, in part, to generate stylistic or tonal prompt tokens.
 In one exemplary embodiment, the system can use brain sensing data and/or heart rate data to estimate the user’s level of arousal or engagement with the context.
 When arousal is high, the biosignals tokenizer can generate more emphatic or excited tokens: e.g. ‘excited, happy, engaged’.
 When arousal is low, the tokenizer can generate tokens with less interest or excitement: e.g. ‘bored, disinterested.’
 The system could also be directly adjusted by the user, such as selecting emoji to alter the output’s persona, tone, or “mood.”
+These prompt tokens are then incorporated into the prompt via the prompt composer and generate outputs from the LLM that reflect the user’s sensed tone and style.
+These outputs could be rendered visually or auditorily or in some embodiments, could be transmitted over a network to a remote server.

+In another embodiment, the context system can sense the state of a controllable entity such as a vehicle, assembly line or robotic system.
+A tokenized representation of this state can be used as input to the LLM along with a prompt identifying the desired state of the controllable entity.
+The LLM can be instructed to generate corrective control commands that will modify the state of the controllable entity.
+In one exemplary embodiment, the context subsystem may serve assembly line robots by detecting anomalies in the visual field that indicate changes in orientation of items in the assembly line.

+Simultaneous Users

+In some embodiments more than one user is interacting with a common artifact, environment or in a social scenario.
+In these embodiments, each user may have an instance of one or more of the embodiments described herein.
+Further when multiple such systems are present, they may establish direct, digital communication with each other via a local area or mesh network to enable direct context transmission and exchange of LLM outputs.
+In some instances one or more of the simultaneous users may be a robot or other autonomous agent.
+In yet other instances one or more of the users may be an assistive animal such as a sight impaired support dog.

 Background is the user’s collected works in a specific topic area